 - Equipment Type Approval (ETA) from WPC Wing.

 - Security documents from MHA or copies of any 2 IDs (Passport, Driving License, Aadhar).

 - Any other supporting documents if deemed necessary.

 The following entities will not require UAOP:

-a) Nano RPA operating below 50 feet (15 m) AGL in uncontrolled airspace / enclosed premises.
+a) Nano RPA which is operating below 50 feet (15 m) AGL in uncontrolled airspace / enclosed premises.

-b) Micro RPA operating below 200 feet (60 m) AGL in uncontrolled airspace / enclosed premises.
+b) Micro RPA which is operating below 200 feet (60 m) AGL in uncontrolled airspace / enclosed premises.

-c) RPA owned and operated by the NTRO, ARC and Central Intelligence agencies.
+c) RPA owned and which are operated by the NTRO, ARC and Central Intelligence agencies.

-After obtaining UIN, the eligible applicant should apply for UAOP through the Digital Sky platform along with the following supporting documents and requisite fees.
+After obtaining UIN, the eligible applicant should apply for UAOP through the Digital Sky platform.
+This can be done with the help of the following supporting documents and requisite fees.